-Checklist for the review of a request for delegation of prefunctions to councils olan making
+Checklist for the review of a request for delegation of plan making functions to councils

 Local Government Area:

 Burwood.

-Name of draft LEP: Planning Proposal to heritage list Federation house with the Appian Way Conservation Area. s associated
+Name of draft LEP:

+Amendment of Schedule 5 of the Burwood LEP 2012 to heritage list (group listing) properties within the Appian Way Heritage Conservation Area

 Address of Land (if applicable):

-2, 2A, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 1 Appian Way Burwood, 304, 306, 308, 310, 312, 316, 3 Road Burwood, 55, 59, 67 Liverpool Road Burwood, Liverpool Road Burwood Heights.
-18 Burwood
+2, 2A, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 21, 23, 25 Appian Way Burwood, 304, 306, 308, 310, 312, 316, 318 Burwood Road Burwood, 55, 59, 67 Liverpool Road Burwood, 72, 74, 78 Liverpool Road Burwood Heights.

 Intent of draft LEP:

 Group heritage listing of the subject properties.

 Additional Supporting Points/Information:

+Please refer to the PP.

-(NOTE - where the matter is identified as relevant and the requirement has not been met, council is attack information to explain why the matter has not been addressed) Council response Department assessment Not relevant Agree Not is the planning proposal consistent with the Standard Instrument Order, 2006? Υ Does the planning proposal contain an adequate explanation of the intent, objectives, and intended outcome of the proposed amendment?
-Y E Are appropriate maps included to identify the location of the site and the intent of the amendment?
-Y Does the planning proposal contain details related to proposed consultation? Υ is the planning proposal compatible with an indorsed regional or sub-regional planning strategy or a local strategy endorsed by the Director-General? Υ Does the planning proposal adequately address any consistency with all relevant S117 Planning Directions?
-Y is the planning proposal consistent with all relevant State Environmental Planning Policies (SEPPs)? Υ Minor Mapping Error Amendments Y/N Does the planning proposal seek to address a minor mapping error and contain all appropriate maps that clearly identify the error and the manner in which the error will be addressed?
+Evaluation criteria for the issuing of an Authorisation (NOTE - where the matter is identified as relevant and the Council respons Department assessment requirement has not been met, council is attach information to explain why the matter has not been addressed) Y/N Not relevant Agree Not agree Is the planning proposal consistent with the Standard Instrument Order, 2006? Υ Does the planning proposal contain an adequate explanation of the intent, objectives, and intended outcome of the proposed amendment? Υ Are appropriate maps included to identify the location of the site and the intent of the amendment? Υ Does the planning proposal contain details related to proposed consultation? Υ Is the planning proposal compatible with an endorsed regional or sub-regional planning strategy or a local strategy endorsed by the Director-General? Υ Does the planning proposal adequately address any consistency with all relevant S117 Planning Directions? Υ Is the planning proposal consistent with all relevant State Environmental Planning Policies (SEPPs)? Υ Minor Mapping Error Amendments Y/N Does the planning proposal seek to address a minor mapping error and contain all appropriate maps that clearly identify the error and the manner in which the error will be addressed?
 N Heritage LEPs Y/N Does the planning proposal seek to add or remove a local heritage item and is it supported by a strategy/study endorsed by the Heritage Office?
 Y Does the planning proposal include another form of endorsement or support from the Heritage Office if there is no supporting strategy/study?
 N/A Does the planning proposal potentially impact on an item of State Heritage Significance and if so, have the views of the Heritage Office been obtained?
-N/A Reclassifications Y/N is there an associated spot rezoning with the reclassification?
+N/A Reclassifications Y/N Is there an associated spot rezoning with the reclassification?
 N/A If yes to the above, is the rezoning consistent with an endorsed Plan of Management (POM) or strategy?
 N/A Is the planning proposal proposed to rectify an anomaly in a classification?
 N/A Will the planning proposal be consistent with an adopted POM or other strategy related to the site?
-N/A Will the draft LEP discharge any interests in public land under section 30 of the Local Government Act.
-1993?
+N/A Will the draft LEP discharge any interests in public land under section 30 of the Local Government Act, 1993 ?
 N/A

-$^{^{\}star}$ It is proposed that the PP be submitted to the Heritage NSW during the consultation stage.
+$^{^{\}star}\,$ It is proposed that the PP be submitted to the Heritage NSW during the consultation stage.
 Heritage assessments have been carried out in accordance with Heritage NSW guidelines.